jamieli11/work-daily-log/Weekly Review.md

 - The existing code generates segmentation masks for markers using the releases-3.0.9 codebase, but release 3.0.9 cannot handle halo scenarios effectively.
 This leads to inaccurate input data for the ML model, resulting in a "garbage in, garbage out" situation. https://github.com/jamieli11/work-daily-log/issues/3#issue-3331144047 https://github.com/jamieli11/work-daily-log/issues/4#issue-3331196391
 - The current documentation and data generation code do not separate training and test sets, creating a risk of data leakage.
-- The ML detect model is missing the model weights file, making it unable to fine-tune and requiring retraining from scratch.
+- The ML detect model is missing the model weights file (only onnx and trt engine models), making it unable to fine-tune (needs pth or pt file) and requiring retraining from scratch.
 - Two possible optimization approaches for improving detection accuracy in halo scenarios: 1) Optimize existing data generation code; 2) Use alternative ML models with appropriate data generators.
 Currently focusing on approach 1, as modifying the existing code effectively optimizes release 3.0.9, which can benefit both production code and the ML model.
 - Tested the following optimization methods: boundary clearance, morphological operations, and partial contrast adjustments, but no significant improvements have been observed yet.
 Further exploration is needed.